leandroadonis86/5G-CPE_NR500-EA-Router/Secrets/Webpage/README.md

 On version v3.4.2731.16.43 there are one more switch "Wifi debug Switch" compared with older v3.2 that include "Debug Switch" and "USB device".
 "USB device" option allow router to be accessed by 4 COM Ports in the system acting like a regular direct modem and simultaneously It will disable the Ethernet access.

+Wifi debug Switch: allow to see more messages about wlan in dmesg, this will also disable Wifi if switch on.

+USB device Switch: allow to use router as a modem direct connect to a PC host.

 [http://192.168.188.1/home.asp#page/jbc-debug](http://192.168.188.1/home.asp#page/jbc-debug)

 ![engineering setting](https://github.com/leandroadonis86/5G-CPE_NR500-EA-Router/blob/main/Secrets/Webpage/engineering_setting_jbc-debug.png)